schorschii/OCO-Server/docs/Extensions.md

 	],

 	# agent communication filter let you manipulate the JSON requests/responses
-	# two parameters will be delivered to this functions: Array $data, Models\Computer $computer
+	# two parameters will be delivered to this functions: array $data, Models\Computer $computer
 	# those function MUST return the (modified) $data array, which will then be used for further agent communication
 	'agent-request-filter' => 'MyController::injectComputerShutdownInAgentRequest',
 	'agent-response-filter' => 'MyController::injectComputerShutdownInAgentRespone',

+	# extensions for the client API
+	# you function should take the arguments: array $jsonRequestData
+	# and return an array with the response data
+	'client-api-methods' => [
+		'oco.extension.do_something' => 'MyController::myApiMethod',
+	],
 ];
 ```